peter-evans/find-comment/README.md

 #### Outputs

-The ID of the first matching comment found will be output for use in later steps.
+The `comment-id` and `comment-body` of the first matching comment found will be output for use in later steps.
-Note that in order to read the step output the action step must have an id.
+Note that in order to read the step outputs the action step must have an id.

 ```yml
       - name: Find Comment